JuliaArrays/OffsetArrays.jl/docs/src/internals.md

 [...]
 ```

 The `Array` conversion errors despite `zo` having 1-based indices.
-The function `axes(zo, 1)` hints at the underlying -- the values and the indices of the axis are different.
-This means that
+The function `axes(zo, 1)` hints at the underlying problem --- the values and the indices of the axis are different.
+We may check that the axis of `zo` is not its own axis:

 ```jldoctest zerobasedrange
 julia> axes(zo, 1)